OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

    MemUsed                   110.49          325.62          436.11
    ...

-If you prefer the OpenNebula CLI will show this information:
+If you prefer, the OpenNebula CLI will show this information:

 .. code::